thomas-picariello/SDTP/README.md

 =================

-This is a student project to develop and implement an encrypted data transfer Protocol.
+This is a student project to develop and implement an encrypted data transfer protocol.

 It is still in pre-alpha, some functionality might not work at all.